CompactMods/CompactMachines/README.md

   x=1024*machine-id, z=0.
 This means they all fit in exactly one chunk.
 - Currently mobs can not spawn within Compact Machines.
 This will probably change in the future, but there will be a config option to turn this back off.
+- Players can not leave the machine block they should currently be in according to the last one they've entered using a Personal Shrinking Device.
+Trying to enter a Compact Machines with other means results in the player being thrown out of the machine and getting some bad status effect applied.
+They might even die.
+- If players die without a bed in the CM dimension or with the "allowRespawning" config option disabled, they'll be teleported out of the machine dimension.

 ## Tunnels